benjaminaschultz/pypress/README.md

     alias wpcp='/path/to/wordpress_helpers/scripts/media_to_wp.py'
     alias wpup='/path/to/wordpress_helpers/scripts/file_to_wp.py'

 If you plan to upload markdown files with my script, you should also install the markdown library via pip.
 If you don't have pip install it via your package manaager

-    sudo apt-get install python2.7-pip
+    sudo apt-get install python2.7-pip or

-or

     sudo port install py27-pip
 then

     sudo pip install markdown2

-Next we want to put the config file in place so that the scripts know who you are and where you want to blog to
+Next we want to put the config file in place so that the scripts know who you are and where you want to blog to without using command line args every time.

     cp /path/to/wordpress_helper/examples/wp-helper-example.json ~/.wp-helper.json
 Edit the config file with your username, blog url, default post settings, etc.

 New Features